kofno/kofno.github.com/_posts/2013-07-24-infinite-fizz-buzz.md

 Using our Haskell implementation as a reference, we can begin to assemble the parts we need for the Ruby implementation.
-First we need a way to represent our infinite lists of fizzes. buzzes, and numbers.
+First we need a way to represent our infinite lists of fizzes, buzzes, and numbers.

     [nil, nil, "Fizz"].cycle
     [nil, nil, nil, nil, "Buzz"].cycle